berndporr/pi-pico-blink/README.md

 ![alt tag](setup.jpg)

-Blink demo taken from https://github.com/raspberrypi/pico-examples and make it compile on its own.
+Blink demo taken from https://github.com/raspberrypi/pico-examples and combined it with the timer example not to tempt anybody writing loops with sleep commands in it!

 Here is a guide which walks you through setting up the Raspberry Pi Pico SDK on a Linux system.